Frequently Asked Questions

-Meditations and Reflections by Lorien Atwood are available from Christian book retailers around Australia, or you can purchase them online here.
+Meditations and Reflections by Lorien Atwood are available from Christian book retailers around Australia.
+Slow Food for the Soul devotional colouring books are available on this site.
+All our books and cards can be purchased here.

 Can I photocopy my book?

-We ask that you don't photocopy pages of the books, or cards.
+Please don’t photocopy our designs.
 If you've purchased the book, you can access a free downloadable PDF file with all the designs in it.
 You can use these again and again, for personal use.
 (We define 'personal use' to mean for you and your family.)
-If you'd like to share colouring sheets with your group, you can purchase downloadable sheets, or 'group licences' that you can print out.
-Find them here.
+If you'd like to share colouring sheets with your group, you can purchase printable downloads and print out the number of copies you need.
 The reason we do this is because it helps to support the artist and keep food in her fridge.
-Which is a good thing, right?
-Can't have hungry artists...

 I want a big colouring poster for my event.
 Do you have them?

 Yes, we do.
 Some are easily downloadable right now.
-Find the design you like, go to its page and see if there's a poster option.
-If not, we are happy to create a poster version for you.
+You can see what we have right here.
+If your design doesn’t have a poster option, we are happy to create a poster version for you.
 If you think one of our designs would work perfectly for what you have in mind, let us know, and we'll put it together for you.

 It's really up to you.
 Felt tip pens can be quicker, but you don't get the beautiful gradations of shading that are possible with pencils (unless you go for the very expensive, wonderful felt tip pens that are available.)
 Then there are water colour pencils, gel pens, even paints, available.
 Our advice is: try everything.
 See what you like.
 See what feels nice and looks great.
 You'll find your preferred medium as you experiment.